 From January to March 1989, the truck got back on the road again for nearly thirty stops in the eastern United States, including two sold-out recitals at the Kennedy Center and Carnegie Hall.
 In March, Istomin joined his great friend Jerzy Semkow for two performances of the Emperor Concerto with the Rochester Philharmonic.
 In October and November, the second annual tour, which consisted in about twenty concerts, crossed the entire continent from Philadelphia to Seattle via Ohio.
 The last concerts were with the Seattle Symphony under Karl Anton Rickenbacher, with two performances of Beethoven’s Fourth Concerto.

 The big tour of early 1990 included more than thirty stops, from late January to mid-April, and ended with two concerts with the orchestra of his former school, the Curtis Institute, conducted by Otto-Werner Mueller.
 The recital programs included a long first part dedicated to Beethoven (Fantasy Op.
 77, Sonatas No. 14 and 31) and a shorter second half, with Schubert (Impromptus Op.
-90 n° 2 & 3) and Chopin (Nocturne Op.
-15 n° 1 and Scherzo No. 1).
-In the fall, the schedule in northeastern United States had to be shortened as Istomin was scheduled to tour England with the Hallé Orchestra from October 15th.
+90 No. 2 & 3) and Chopin (Nocturne Op.
+15 No. 1 and Scherzo No. 1).
+In the fall, the schedule in northeast United States had to be cut short as Istomin was scheduled to tour England with the Hallé Orchestra from October 15th.

-For the next four years, Istomin had to reduce or abandon the autumn tours as he had important engagements in Europe, but also because and the number of concerts in the central or western United States was not enough to organize a coherent itinerary.
-The recital programs had been enriched and diversified, adding rare works such as Medtner’s Sonata Op.
+For the next four years, Istomin had to reduce or abandon the autumn tours due to important engagements in Europe, but also because there were not enough concerts in the central or western United States to organize a coherent itinerary.
+The recital programs had been enriched and diversified, adding rare works such as the Medtner Sonata Op.
 22 or Casals’ Prelude.
-The last tour, which was schedules from January to April 1994, took him to North and South Carolina, Virginia, Pennsylvania, Tennessee, New York and Washington, where he performed Beethoven’s Third Concerto at the Kennedy Center and Carnegie Hall with the National Symphony under Mstislav Rostropovich.
+The last tour, which was scheduled from January to April 1994, took him to North and South Carolina, Virginia, Pennsylvania, Tennessee, New York and Washington, where he performed Beethoven’s Third Concerto at the Kennedy Center and Carnegie Hall with the National Symphony under Mstislav Rostropovich.

 The logistics of organizing a truck tour in Europe proved to be so complicated that he had to give up, and only sent a piano for a few important concerts and for his recordings in Budapest.
 Istomin had done his utmost, but he was aware that he could not change the course of the musical world on his own.
 Above all, he wanted to draw attention to one of the main dangers that threatened classical music: the sense of disconnection from the general public, and the marginalization of live music limited to a small number of elitist venues.
 What he had gained from this adventure was first and foremost the rediscovery of the pure joy of sharing music with various audiences.
 He no longer had to worry about being thwarted by bad pianos – he was able to give the best of himself and indulge in the sheer pleasure of playing.
 There was a feeling of freedom and of youthfulness regained which was altogether exhilarating!